What is a Recovery Phrase?

 |— Your recovery phrase is the only backup to all crypto assets managed through your Ledger device and can be used to restore access to them|

-— Your 24-word recovery phrase must be kept secure- it’s vital to never enter it into a computer or smartphone and to never share it with anyone
+— Your 24-word phrase must be kept secure- it’s vital to never enter it into a computer or smartphone and to never share it with anyone

 — Even if Ledger no longer exists, you can use your 24 words with a different, compatible wallet to access your cryptocurrencies